krunch3r76/lc_autolfs/README.md

-/sources/cmds/<pkg-dir-untarred-to>/install.sh # interprets current directory and invokes script on the generic _install.sh /sources/cmds/<pkg-dir-untarred-to>/_install.sh # run the commands and logs the runs (not called directly) /sources/cmds/<pkg-dir-untarred-to>/script # ansi colored alternating commands run /sources/cmds/<pkg-dir-untarred-to>/cmdsrun # ansi colored output of all commands run /sources/cmds/<pkg-dir-untarred-to>/.cmds # contains the commands that were added to be run /sources/journal has a line added to it that is the same as <pkg-dir-untarred-to>
+/sources/cmds/<pkg-dir-untarred-to>/install.sh # interprets current directory and invokes script on the generic _install.sh /sources/cmds/<pkg-dir-untarred-to>/_install.sh # run the commands and logs the runs (not called directly) /sources/cmds/<pkg-dir-untarred-to>/script # ansi colored alternating commands run /sources/cmds/<pkg-dir-untarred-to>/cmdsrun # ansi colored output of all commands run with exit status /sources/cmds/<pkg-dir-untarred-to>/.cmds # contains the commands that were added to be run /sources/journal has a line added to it that is the same as <pkg-dir-untarred-to>